andycranston/minidhcp/README.md

 behaviour is unpredictable and will usually result in losing network connection to the device.

-The primary use of `minidhcp` is "get the device online so it can be accessed and a static IP set so it does not need DHCP".

 ## Coding style

 The Python 3 source code for `minidhcp.py` is not very "Pythonic".
 Infact